 There are many ways to help decrease the intensity of copper dumping.
 Keeping your liver working well is key, as well as reducing the stress and anxiety that comes along.
-To Help get through copper dumping: Castor oil packs, coffee enemas, red raspberry leaf tea, full-fat dairy (calcium helps slow the effects but doesn’t stop it), salt water (1/4 tsp in a glass once or twice a day), dandelion root tea, milk thistle, EFT (tapping), legs on the wall yoga pose, and Butekyo breathing (seriously, works wonders, check YouTube!), and rebounding on trampoline or yoga ball.
+To Help get through copper dumping: Castor oil packs, coffee enemas, red raspberry leaf tea, nettle infusions, full-fat dairy (calcium helps slow the effects but doesn’t stop it), salt water (1/4 tsp in a glass once or twice a day), dandelion root tea, milk thistle, EFT (tapping), legs on the wall yoga pose, and Butekyo breathing (seriously, works wonders, check YouTube!), and rebounding on trampoline or yoga ball.
 Magnesium and potassium are also helpful as dumping copper can “waste” these nutrients.
 There are many ways that a copper dump can be induced, so be cautious: exercise, hot shower, consumption of a food or supplement high in molybdenum, manganese, or sulfur, and even anxiety itself can initiate copper dumping.

 Testing for copper dysregulation:

 A hair tissue mineral analysis is a huge part of the healing process.
 This will not only show you the relationship between your zinc and copper, but it will give you an idea on the state of your adrenal glands.
 Strong adrenals are needed to balance copper.
 An HTMA will also show your magnesium and calcium levels, which both play a part in regulating copper.

 The blood tests that are very helpful are copper serum, plasma zinc and ceruloplasmin.